MidnightDreamerX17/skill20/Trappings/Armor.md

 # Armor

-Armor requires the Armor Training skill in order to wear without being burdened.
+Armor and shields require the Armor Training skill in order to wear without being burdened.
 Armor Weight that exceeds Armor Training skill will be a penalty to all physical actions, and will also cancel out the Dexterity bonus to Armor Class.
 For example, a character with Armor Training Level 10 can wear armor with Armor Weight of up to 10 (such as bullet-proofed plate) before being burdened.

 | Armor                  | Cost      | AC  | Weight | Special |
 | ---                    | ---       | --- | ---    | ---     |